 At the end of 2021 we introduced the Generations follow-up to the Raine Study community.
 This follow-up will involve both Gen1 (parents of those born into the study) and Gen2 (the original children born into the study from 1989-1992) participants.
+In March 2023 we were pleased to announce that we have received funding to commence recruiting Generation 3 participants (the offspring of our Gen2 participants) to be part of the Generations follow-up.

 The way the Generations follow-up is being funded means that the Raine Study can undertake only the collection of core data/measures; that is, the variables that have routinely been collected over the history of the Raine Study and which characterise our sample.